Epiforge/Extensions/Epiforge.Extensions.Benchmarking/Baselines/2026-08-31-static-members-and-disposal.md

 Separately, a static property's getter is a static method, so `DisposeStaticMethodReturnValues` — true by default — registered its value for disposal, and the analyzer refused it. `DateTime.Now` was ineligible.
 This is the same rule that refused method-backed operators until yesterday, and it yields to the same argument: `ObservableMemberExpression.GetShouldValueBeDisposed` is read only by `DisposeIfNecessaryAndPossible`, whose whole body is three runtime type tests, so when the type cannot implement either interface the graph's disposal is not a disposal.

 That argument covers a blanket default nobody asked for.
 It does not cover a property a consumer *registered* through `AddPropertyValueDisposal`, where overriding them would be a judgement about their intent.
-So the options now refuse that registration instead: every path — properties, indexers, operators, `AddExpressionValueDisposal` — routes through `AddMethodReturnValueDisposal`, and it throws when the return type cannot implement a disposal interface.
+So the options now refuse that registration instead: every path — properties, indexers, operators, `AddExpressionValueDisposal` — routes through `AddMethodReturnValueDisposal`, and it refuses the registration and returns `false` when the return type cannot implement a disposal interface.
 With the ambiguous registration impossible, the analyzer's rule needs no exception for it.

 ## Environment